SDarkMagic/cursed-titanfall-docs/docs/index.md

 - [x] Add dodge message announcement when upgrade 3 is triggered
 - [x] CAR smg applies knockback to entities hit by shots if they are movable
 - [ ] Ion gets shield mechanic similar to Asuka R# but uses energy instead of mana
-- [ ] Give Monarch phase dash as an optional upgrade core
 - [ ] Reapers can spawn ticks in attrition
 - [ ] Northstar plasma railgun at max charge.
 Passively charges strength after firing.
 Shorter wait time causes less powerful shot
 - [ ] Make Viper thrusters default flight speed for northstar hover and flightcore.
 Change viper thrusters to convert hover into a toggle ability with cooldown based on a multiplier of how long you were airborn for.
 Additionally allow dodging while airborn with viper thrusters